bparanj/crystal/computer/electronics/design/magnetic-induction.md

 This progression illustrates how the concept of magnetic induction can be explained at varying levels of complexity, tailored to different audiences from children to expert engineers.

-Here’s a simple experiment to illustrate the concept of **magnetic induction**:
+A simple experiment to illustrate the concept of **magnetic induction**:

 ### Objective:
 To demonstrate how a changing magnetic field can induce an electric current in a coil of wire.